Convex ordering and quantification of quantumness: Axiomatic Quantification of Nonclassicality

-As an example, in the following we will consider a nonclassicality measure which relies on the quantum superposition principle, which is the origin of the most fundamental differences between classical and quantum physics.
-Let us consider the set $\mathcal C_0$ of pure classical states, $|c\rangle\in\mathcal C_0$.
+As an example, we will consider in the following a measure which relies on the quantum superposition principle.
+Superpositions are the origin of the most fundamental differences between classical and quantum physics.
+Therefore, let us start with a set $\mathcal C_0$ of pure classical states, $|c\rangle\in\mathcal C_0$.
 The elements of the convex set $\mathcal C$ of all classical states are given by